Listen to the bamboo flute, how it complains,

 And yet they do not manifest themselves to the sensual ear (…).

-The whine of the flute is fire, not pure air.
+The flute's wail is fire, not pure air.

-Let the one who lacks this fire be considered dead!
+May he who lacks that fire be presumed dead!

 It is love that ferments the wine.